amirHossein5/laravel-image/README.md

 ## "make" method

-When you are using "make" method like first example above, defaults for directories, and sizes('use_size' key array in config file) are setted.
+When you are using "make" method like first example above, defaults for directories, and sizes('use_size' passed array in config file) are setted.
  Except "->setExclusiveDirectory('post')" which you have to pass, and this will save image in path of first Example above.
-And creates images automatically with sizes(because "make" method sets default for directories and sizes), which defined in config file.
+And creates images automatically with sizes(because "make" method sets defaults for directories and sizes), which defined in config file.

 But how to customize directories, and sizes.